Natasya-Mathein/PyBer_Analysis/README.md

 * Bringing mileage into the source data, so we can do more analysis by average mileage per ride, average mileage per driver

+* We should do further analysis by city to see if certain city has more drivers than others or certain city has shortage of drivers